-As a Ph.D. student at Utah, Mariah has been the instructor of record for many courses including Digital Journalism, Introduction to News Writing, Magazine Writing, Media Writing, and Visual Editing.
+As a Ph.D. candidate at the University of Utah, Mariah has served as the instructor of record for many digital media and journalism courses including Digital Journalism, Introduction to News Writing, Magazine Writing, Media Writing, Visual Editing, and Writing for Strategic Communication.
 During the 2019-2020 academic year, Mariah served as one of 12 University Teaching Assistant Fellows where she earned the opportunity to design and implement her own course within the Department of Communication.
-The course, titled Constructing Journalism, served as an intermediate journalism writing and reporting course for undergraduate students interested in pursuing hard news and investigative journalism roles.
-The course focused on producing quality stories during an era of "fake news" and included refining student's reporting and writing skills along with teaching them how to request documents through processes like that offered through the Freedom of Information Act.
-Students were challenged to think critically about their topics, angles, sources, and secondary data while producing newsworthy pieces.
+The course, titled Constructing Journalism, was designed as an intermediate journalism writing and reporting course for undergraduate students interested in pursuing hard news and investigative journalism roles.
+The course focused on producing quality stories during an era of "fake news" and included refining student's reporting and writing skills along with teaching them how to request documents through processes offered by the Freedom of Information Act.
+Students were challenged to think critically about story topics, angles, sources, and secondary data while producing newsworthy pieces.

 Mariah's Teaching Philosophy